STAT 385 Summer 2025 Unofficial Syllabus

 Grade Disputes

-A grade dispute is not a plea or request to change a grade simply because a student does not like the grade.
+A grade dispute is not a plea or request to change a grade simply because a learner does not like the grade.

-A grade dispute is when a grade has been incorrectly applied to an assignment and the student has evidence supporting the fact that the grade is incorrectly applied.
+A grade dispute is when a grade has been incorrectly applied to an assignment and the learner has evidence supporting the fact that the grade is incorrectly applied.

 Please email the Instructor (kinson2\@illinois.edu{.email}) with your disputes within 7 days (i.e. 1 week) of your grade being returned.

-An assignment is considered a late submission when it is submitted by a student in the proper location after the assignment deadline.
+An assignment is considered a late submission when it is submitted by a learner in the proper location after the assignment deadline.

-An assignment is considered an improper submission when it is submitted by a student outside of the appropriate directory in their repo or not in their repo at all.
+An assignment is considered an improper submission when it is submitted by a learner outside of the appropriate directory in their repo or not in their repo at all.

-Students have up to 3 days to properly submit an assignment that was originally considered late, improper, or both.
-On each late day, those affected students will receive a new grade assuming they have submitted the assigment properly.
+Learners have up to 2 days to properly submit an assignment that was originally considered any of the following: late, improper, or irreproducible.

-For reading-comprehension assignments, the latest gradable assignment submission is on Fridays.
-For coding-comprehension assignments, the latest gradable assignment submission is on Sundays.
-For homework assignments, the latest gradable assignment submission is on Wednesdays.
-Any time after these days, the assignment submission is deemed missing and a grade of 0 will be earned for any such assignment.
+The latest gradable assignment submission is on Sundays.
+Any time after this day, the assignment submission is deemed missing and a grade of 0 will be earned for any such assignment.
+This includes the homework assignments and the final project.

 University Specifics